 Susana proved to be the ideal companion with whom Walton could put into practice his project to leave England and come to live and work in Italy.
 In October 1949 the couple established themselves in Forio di Ischia, and after the first years spent in rented houses, decided to buy a piece of land (a gorge of volcanic origin) and build their own home there.
 Russell Page, the famous garden architect and a great admirer of Walton’s music, was called upon to design this great wild space, bristling with rocks; but the realisation of his project, the supervision of all the work, the choice of plants, in short the creation of the marvellous estate that is today La Mortella, is entirely due to Lady Walton who for over 50 years has dedicated all of her legendary energy, her indefatigable enthusiasm and her passion and botanical expertise to her garden.

-Today La Mortella is open to the public: Susana has transformed the property into a perennial monument to the genius and the personality of her husband, creating the ‘Fondazione William Walton’, which has the two objectives of promoting the culture of music and caring for the garden.
-The Fondazione organises visits and concerts for the public, music courses for talented young students, advanced classes and music weeks.
-Lady Walton continues to oversee the property and develop it with new projects; Most recently the construction of a Greek theatre, a cavea open to the sea and planted with varieties of creeping thyme, whose stage can accommodate an entire symphony orchestra.
+La Mortella was open to the public in 1991: Susana transformed the property into a perennial monument to the genius and the personality of her husband, creating the ‘Fondazione William Walton’, which has the two objectives of promoting the culture of music and caring for the garden.
+Lady Walton then transferred the property of La Mortella to the foundation, that today runs the gardens, opens them to the public, organises concerts, music courses for talented young students, advanced classes and music weeks.
+Lady Walton continued to oversee the property and develop it with new projects untile her death in 2010.
+The last project she followed personally was the construction of a Greek theatre, a cavea open to the sea and planted with varieties of creeping thyme, whose stage can accommodate an entire symphony orchestra.

-Lady Walton has been decorated with many honours amongst them an honorary degree in music from the University of Nottingham, the MBE (Member of British Empire) and the title of Grande Ufficiale della Repubblica Italiana.
+Lady Walton was decorated with many honours; amongst them an honorary degree in music from the University of Nottingham, the MBE (Member of British Empire) and the title of Grande Ufficiale della Repubblica Italiana.
 She has written two books: Behind the Façade, a biography of William Walton, and ‘La Mortella - An Italian Garden Paradise’, her history of the garden.